zachvalenta/jvns.ca/content/zines/index.markdown

 }
 </style>

-I've published a bunch of zines zines about systems & debugging tools.
-Here's some general information:
+I've published a bunch of computer programming zines.
+Some general information:

 * <a href="#whats-a-zine"> **What's a zine?**</a>
 * <a href="#print-directions"> **Printing directions**</a>

 You can get more information about any of them by clicking on the cover.
 They all have a PDF you can read on your computer and a print version.
-Most of them are free ❤, and a couple of them (the "bite size" zines) are $10 :)
+Many of them are free, and the newer ones (the "bite size" zines) are $10 :)

 <div class="container">